hazelcast/hazelcast-python-client/README.md

 Connection timeout is the timeout value in seconds for the members to accept the client connection requests.
 If the member does not respond within the timeout, the client will retry to connect as many as `ClientNetworkConfig.connection_attempt_limit` times.

-The following is the example configuration.
+The following is an example configuration.

 ```python
 config.network_config.connection_timeout = 6.0